 Overview

-Connecting with SQLite in Python
+Connecting to SQLite in Python

 1. Setting Up SQLite